Home / packaging

 How Does Packaging Design Affect Performance and User Handling?

-Packaging design changes protection, grip, opening behavior, pack stability, and assembly time, because structure, tolerances, closure geometry, and ergonomic cues control how a user lifts, opens, and returns a product.
-The same dieline produces different outcomes when panel stiffness, crease ratios, or perforation pitch shift by a few millimeters.
+Packaging design changes protection, grip, opening behavior, pack stability, and assembly time because structure, tolerances, closure geometry, and ergonomic cues control how a user lifts, opens, and returns a product.
+The same dieline produces different outcomes when panel stiffness, crease ratios, or perforation pitch shifts by a few millimeters.

 Design influences four measurable areas: load transfer, motion restraint, opening force, and ergonomic contact.
 Load transfer depends on board grade and crease compression.
 Motion restraint depends on insert depth and sidewall angle.
 Opening force depends on the perforation pattern and the closure friction.
 Ergonomics depend on thumb access, tab geometry, and surface friction.